aodr3w/keiji/README.md

 ![Keiji Scheduling System Overview](images/KEIJI-SCHEDULING-SYSTEM-OVERVIEW.png)

 ### description
-keiji is a concurrent task scheduling system written in Go, designed to efficiently manage and execute tasks on a scheduled basis.
+keiji is a concurrent task scheduling system written in Go, designed to manage and execute tasks on a scheduled basis.
 The system consists of five main components that work together to provide robust task scheduling and management.

 ### components